Council Tax explanatory notes

 Unoccupied properties are exempt in the following cases:

-- Properties owned by charities and used for charitable purposes for a maximum period of 6 months in which case an application form needs to be completed for each property
+- Properties owned by charities and used for charitable purposes for up to 6 months

 - Caravan pitches and moorings for boats